Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 !!! info "Cordite Origins"

-    In a spectacular case of "this won't backfire at all," the Elves of Tahdenvalta developed Cordite to counter Londiniers during their war with Albion.
+    In a spectacular case of "this won't backfire at all," the Elves of Tahdenvalta developed Cordite to counter Londiniers during the Great Split.
 The plan?
 Create a weapon deadly to those *not* connected to the Weave.
 The result?
 Londiniers promptly stole the tech, reverse-engineered it, and now they're the only ones who can actually use it properly.
 Great job, Elves.

-### Special Rule: Spellcasters and Firearms
+### Special Rule 1: Lack of proficiency

-While operating a firearm is simple enough—point, pull, bang—using it well requires suppressing your magical essence, something few can manage.
-If your character **has any spell slots**—even one—attacking using a Firearms gives you the following effect:
+While operating a firearm is simple enough—point, pull, bang—using it well requires suppressing your innate magical essence, something few can manage.
+If your character **lacks proficiency with Firearms**, attacking using a Firearms gives you the following effect:

 **Half Damage**{.inl} Any damage dealt by Firearms is halved.

-**Fouling**{.inl} All attack rolls made with Firearms are made at Disadvantage, regardless of circumstance.
+**Fouling**{.inl} All attack rolls made with Firearms are made at **:d20-dis: Disadvantage**{.d20}, regardless of circumstance.

-To bypass these penalties, specially modified Cordite rounds can be purchased from underground or illegal gunsmiths.
-These cost 3x as much as standard ammunition but remove both effects for spellcasters.

-If your character has no remaining spell slots, Firearms function as normal.
+If your character has proficiency with it, Firearms function as normal.
 All other rules—such as proficiency and weapon properties—still apply.

+### Special Rule 2: No Ability Modifier

+You do **not** add your ability modifier to the Firearms's damage roll, unless otherwise stated.

 ## Firearm Table